Pulse forecasting FAQ

 This time span, along with other configuration parameters, was derived after researching various time spans and it outperformed the others in terms of accuracy.
 With longer periods, the forecaster reacts too slowly if traffic levels change, and with shorter periods it reacts too quickly.
 The research proved that using a simple moving average model based on the previous 2 weeks outperformed the other time spans in terms of accuracy.*

 Forecasting further than three months into the future does not make sense, because we have little information on what is going to happen then.

 Yes, we change the sample rate (the number of users we capture, expressed as a ratio such as 1:100) to optimise between speed and accuracy, depending on the size of the client’s inventory.

 We aim for simulations to take between 30 seconds and a few minutes, depending on the size of your query, where longer forecast periods take more time.

 Forecasting the near future is more accurate than forecasting further into the future.
 95% of the forecasts match the actual outcome when forecasting one or two days into the future.
 85-90% of the forecasts match the actual outcome when forecasting 1 or 2 weeks into the future.
 We constantly work on improving accuracy.

-We do not want surprises in available inventory when disabled goals are suddenly switched on.
+We do not want surprises in available inventory when disabled campaigns are suddenly switched on.
 There is an “Exclude from forecast” setting available in the Campaign overview which enables you to exclude a campaign and all its goals from the forecasting results.